alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 If the TensorFlow source tree is not in its default expected location, set the path using `TENSORFLOW_SRC_PATH`.
-Similarly, if the Ethos-U55 driver and CMSIS are not in the default location, `ETHOS_U55_DRIVER_SRC_PATH` and `CMSIS_SRC_PATH` can be used to configure their location.
+Similarly, if the Ethos-U55 NPU driver and CMSIS are not in the default location, `ETHOS_U55_DRIVER_SRC_PATH` and `CMSIS_SRC_PATH` can be used to configure their location.
 For example:

 ```commandline